bakdata/quick/docs/docs/developer/range-query-details.md

 ```
 The flatten key approach creates unique keys for each user with a given rating.
 Consequently, all the values will be accessible when running a range query.
+In later parts of this section, a mirror that has the capability of supporting range queries
+is called a mirror with a range index.
 ---

 ## Modify your GraphQL schema and define a range in the query